-The client/agency relationship and business model are changing as each grapple with the best way to support rapid innovation in a digital age.
-Just as CMOs are being held more accountable for the business strategy and creating a complete customer experience, agencies are finding themselves tackling difficult assignments that require deep collaboration, total transparency, and often an unclear idea what the final deliverable should be.
+The client/agency relationship and business model are changing as each grapples with the best way to support rapid innovation in a digital age.
+Just as CMOs are being held more accountable for the business strategy and creating a complete customer experience, agencies are finding themselves tackling difficult assignments that require deep collaboration, total transparency and often an unclear idea what the final deliverable should be.
 One thing is clear: the old (and some current) ways of doing things just aren’t working and a new path is something clients and agencies need to forge together.

 At RedSwan5, our unique approach is working and we offer our insights into what is working.

 Your client’s problems will not be solved by a single creative marketing campaign or a new website.
 Organizations face complex business problems that must be understood to make a true impact on the business.
 It is important to investigate internal issues that have hurt the client in the past and to have insight into how your work will contribute revenue or impact operations.

 According to Leslie Collins, executive director of DiscoverE.org, “An open dialogue at the very beginning of the assignment about how we get in our own way allowed us to acknowledge when it happened — and course correct when we needed to.”

 At the start, both clients and agencies should know:

 - What internal processes will get in the way

 - Who should really be part of decisions